mono/website/docs/faq/technical.md

 ### Will Mono only work on Linux?

- Currently, we are doing our work on Linux-based systems and Windows.
 We do not expect many Linux-isms in the code, so it should be easy to port Mono to other UNIX variants.

-### What about Mono on non Linux-based systems?

-Our main intention at Novell is to be able to develop GNOME applications with Mono, but if you are interested in providing a port of the Winforms classes to other platforms (frame buffer or MacOS X for example), we would gladly integrate them, as long they are under an open source license.

 ### What operating systems/CPUs do you support?

-Mono currently runs on [Linux](/docs/about-mono/supported-platforms/linux/), [Windows](/docs/getting-started/install/windows/), Solaris, [FreeBSD](/docs/about-mono/supported-platforms/bsd/) and [MacOS X](/docs/about-mono/supported-platforms/osx/).
-The Just-In-Time engine (JIT) is available on [x86](/docs/about-mono/supported-platforms/x86/) and [PowerPC](/docs/about-mono/supported-platforms/powerpc/), [Sparc](/docs/about-mono/supported-platforms/sparc/) and S390 processors and can generate code and optimizations tailored for a particular CPU.
-Interpreters exist for the Itanium, HP-PA, StrongARM CPUs.
+Please see the [Supported Platforms](/docs/about-mono/supported-platforms/) page.

 ### Does Mono run on Windows?

 Yes.
-You can get pre-compiled binaries from [downloads](/download/)
+You can get pre-compiled binaries from the [download](/download/) page.

 ### What is WAPI?